William J. Beaty 3/1995

 physics.
 Then they use it to explain blue sky and sunsets.
 But what

 happens when kids don't understand the physics?
-Doesn't this make the
+Is our

 explanation useless?
 And do the kids just give up?

-It's all wrong: you don't need complicated physics to understand this.
+It's all wrong: we don't need complicated physics to understand this.
 The sky is blue for a very simple reason:

-A cloud of air looks blue for much the same reason that a cloud of
+A big cloud of air looks blue for much the same reason that a cloud of

 The color of air can be confusing because air seems transparent.
 Capture

 a jar full of air, but you see no color.
-It's true that small amounts of
+Small amounts of

 air are almost perfectly transparent.
 But so are small amounts of water.